trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-During the tanning process, where tanning agents are used to preserve animal skins for long term, the body is first softened in a salt and Supralan solution.
-The tanning process takes place in several stages and fixes the tanning agent in the skin, which takes about one day.
+During the tanning process, where tanning agents are used for long-term preservation of animal skins, the body is first softened in a salt and Supralan solution.
+The tanning process takes place in several stages and fixes the tanning agent in the skin.
+This takes about one day.
 The damp skin is stored on a rack in the fridge overnight so that tanning can be finished the next day in a neutralisation process.
-Preparators always keep a specific record of the tanning process.
+Preparators always keep a log of the tanning process.

 <figure>